 The storage conditions of medicinal products must be indicated in accordance with the EMA Guideline on declaration of storage conditions (PDF).

 The approved wording for indicating the storage conditions in the summary of product characteristics, package leaflet and labelling can be found in QRD Template Appendix III with their translations.

 Referral procedures often lead to updates of product information.
-Information on all referrals with template texts can be found on the EMA website:
+Information on all referrals with template texts can be found on the search at EMA website: